-- E. ESOP as Shareholder Exit Strategy. - 1.
+- D. ESOP as Shareholder Exit Strategy. - 1.
 An ESOP can provide an exit strategy for a shareholder who may have concerns about selling his or her business in more conventional methods.
 For example, some shareholders only want to sell a portion of their stock, are concerned about the tax consequences of selling their businesses (including the ability to generate sufficient funds to pay estate taxes if their businesses are not sold prior to death) or are concerned about the impact that selling their businesses may have on their employees.
 These issues can often be addressed with an ESOP. - 2.
 In addition to the Code and ERISA ESOP rules, ESOPs can also involve other areas of the law.
 For example, because an ESOP will become a shareholder of the Employer, state corporate laws often need to be considered along with the Code and ERISA ESOP rules.
 Sometimes an ESOP transaction may raise issues under federal and state securities laws.
-Just like any other transaction involving the purchase or sale of a business, an ESOP transaction may require knowledge of many different areas of the law. - 3.
+Just like any other transaction involving the purchase or sale of a business, an ESOP transaction required knowledge of many different areas of the law. - 3.
 The selling shareholders may elect to sell any amount of their stock from a small block to 100%.
 Selling a small amount of stock initially will help to make the transaction more easily financed.
-If §1042 treatment is to be elected, however, the ESOP must own at least 30% of the outstanding shares following the transaction.
+If \$1042 treatment is to be elected, however, the ESOP must own at least 30% of the outstanding shares following the transaction.
 If a stepped sale approach is adopted, the selling shareholders may remain in control of the company until a controlling block of shares is transferred to the ESOP.
-Such an approach can help the company to avoid excessive leverage and may permit the plan to build up assets to purchase additional stock in the future.
+Such an approach can help the company to avoid excessive leverage.